arteprog/Processando-Processing/tutoriais-PT/Anatomia_de_um_Programa.md

 Eu só precisava ter uma ideia do que era a tarefa, e um diagrama desenhado a mão resolveu isso.
 Eu não precisei gerar o diagrama em um programa de desenho.

 > Dica de Programacão: Quando fizer seu plano, faça este processo longe do computador.
 Se estiver sentado em frente ao cmputador, a tela irá sussurrar, "Olhe pra mim!
-Olhe pra mim!" o teclado irá sussurrar Digite algo!
+Olhe pra mim!" o teclado irá sussurrar "Digite algo!
 Digite algo!"
 Ao invés disso, vá para mesa da cozinha.

 ### Passo 2: Um pouco de trigonometria básica

 Então se você tem uma linha do tamanho de *r* iniciando em (0,0) em um anguo theta (0), o que são estas coordenadas em termos de *x* e *y*?
-Se você conhce um pouco de trigonometria , a resposta é que ponto final da linha está em (*r* cos θ,*sen*),Se você não conhece trigonometria, ^de uma olhada,[Neste tutorial](http://catcode.com/trig/) (Uma introdução geral a trigonometrial),[Neste tutorial](http://processing.org/learning/trig/) (Trigonometria orientada a Processing) e [Neste exemple a partit capitulo 13 de *Learning Processing*]
+Se você conhece um pouco de trigonometria , a resposta é que ponto final da linha está em (*r* cos θ,*sen*),Se você não conhece trigonometria, ^de uma olhada,[Neste tutorial](http://catcode.com/trig/) (Uma introdução geral a trigonometrial),[Neste tutorial](http://processing.org/learning/trig/) (Trigonometria orientada a Processing) e [Neste exemple a partit capitulo 13 de *Learning Processing*]
 (http://learningprocessing.com/examples/chp13/example-13-05-polar-cartesian).
 No seguinte diagrama, os angulos sao desenhados em sentido horário, no qual é como são mensurados no Processing.

 So, if you have a line of length *r* starting at (0,0) at an angle theta (θ), what are its coordinates in terms of *x* and *y*?
 If you know a little bit of  trigonometry, the answer is that the endpoint of the line is at (*r* cos θ, *r* sin θ).
 If you don’t  know trigonometry, take a look at [this tutorial](http://catcode.com/trig/) (a general and very light introduction to  trigonometry), [this tutorial](http://processing.org/learning/trig/) (oriented towards Processing), and [this example from chapter 13 of *Learning Processing*](http://learningprocessing.com/examples/chp13/example-13-05-polar-cartesian).
 In the following diagram, angles are drawn clockwise, which is how they are measured in Processing.

 ### Passo 3: Decisões de projeto

-It looks like this is a job for a `for` loop that runs from 0 to *n* (the number of sides), calculating the points for each vertex and drawing lines connecting them.
-At each step, the angle at which we draw is increased by 360°/*n*.
+Isso parece um trabalho para um loop `for` que corre de 0 a *n* (o número de lados), calculando os pontos de cada vértice e desenhando as linhas os conectando.
+A cada passo, o ângulo no qual desenhamos aumenta 360°/*n*.

 The problem with drawing a group of lines is that they are just lines—you don’t get a true shape that you can fill, like `rect()` or `triangle()`.
 Luckily, Processing lets you create your own shapes with the [`beginShape()`](http://processing.org/reference/beginShape_.html), [`vertex()`](file:///home/david/processing-1.0.9/reference/vertex_.html), and [`endShape()`](http://processing.org/reference/endShape_.html) functions.
 The first example on the reference page for `beginShape()` is the model to follow.
 So the next design decision is to make polygons as true shapes.